FederatedAI/FATE/python/fate_test/README_BENCHMARK.rst

 testing script
 --------------

-All job scripts need to have ``Main`` function as an entry point for running training task; scripts should return a dictionary with {metric_name}: {metric_value} key-value pairs for comparison.
+All job scripts need to have ``Main`` function as an entry point for executing jobs; scripts should return a dictionary with {metric_name}: {metric_value} key-value pairs for comparison.
 Returned quality metrics of the same key are to be compared.
+Note that only real-value metrics can be compared.

 - FATE script: ``Main`` always has three inputs: